Which Lid Goes with Which Kid

 Read target words/patterns introduced in the activity

-- Read the target text A Lid Can Skid from Kid to Kid (see below) together with the children.
+- Read the A Lid Can Skid from Kid to Kid target text together with the children.

 - Read the text again fading support.